Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

 Note that we didn't use data classes for the JPA entities.
 This is an anti-pattern to me, for the following reasons:

  - in general, I prefer not to have `hashCode()` and `equals()` methods in entities.
-And data classes do have such methods. `equals()` and `hashCode()` on entities are most of the time semantically incorrect because entities are mutable, and are stored in HashSets, which break the HashSet contract.
+And data classes do have such methods. `equals()` and `hashCode()` on entities are most of the time semantically incorrect because entities are mutable, and are stored in HashSets when used in toMany associations, which break the HashSet contract.
  - It's sometimes possible, but hard, to write `equals()` and `hashCode()` methods correctly for entities, but they should not use their auto-generated ID.
 And data classes include all the fields of the class in those methods.